RienBoy/connect4/README.md

 This is a personal implementation of the connect 4 game.
 This is made in Python3 and played in the terminal.

+## TODO
+ - Fix difficulty of Bot:
+    Higher difficulty makes Bot dumber because he looks too far into the future and puts no importance to near future stuff.
+ - Give name to Bot
+ - Add cmd line options to decide whether to play locally or with Bot on set difficulty
+ - Give players ability to give themselves a name through cmd line options

 ## Installing / Getting started

 To run this you'll need [Python3](www.python.org) installed and the dependencies in `requirements.txt`.